tralamazza/circular_buffer/README.md

     3. Generic data type (e.g. uint8_t)
     4. Two put(data) overflow behaviors: overwrite and discard data.
 2. Write tests showing your circular buffer in action.

+## assumption:

+1. Only one circular buffer per data type.
+2. Tests need a get function.
+3. On an empty buffer get should not be used.
+3. Before using the get function the buffer has to be tested if empty.
+4. MISRA C++ compliance, common style guides and similar needs not to be focused.

+## Build

+1. Use a Linux machine.
+2. Open a terminal.
+3. Go to the source directory "circular_buffer".
+3. In the "circular_buffer" folder type "make".
+5. Run the program "./testcb".
+6. Final result printed in terminal should be "GHIJA".
+7. You can use gdb for debugging if needed.